-- All applicants and permit holders must provide a "Evidence of Property Insurance" and "Certificate of Liability Insurance" indicating the premises is rated as an STR and maintain such insurance throughout the term of the permit. - 2.
+- 1. All applicants and permit holders must provide a "Evidence of Property Insurance" and "Certificate of Liability Insurance" indicating the premises is rated as an STR and maintain such insurance throughout the term of the permit. - 2.
 In addition to the requirements imposed by this Section, all applicants and permit holders must obtain and maintain all governmental permits and licenses necessary to conduct business as an STR.
 This shall include filing and registering as a business with Schuyler County for tax purposes.
-The Certificate of Authority to Collect Occupancy Tax must be posted in the home by the front door. - M. Application Requirements.
+The Certificate of Authority to Collect Occupancy Tax must be posted in the home by the front door. - L. Application Requirements.
 In addition to the application requirements for a special use permit, applications for an STR shall also submit the following: - 1.
 A list of all the property owners and/or operators of the STR, including names, addresses, telephone numbers, and email addresses.
-This shall include signatures of all persons and entities with ownership interest in the property. - 2.
-A list of all full-time residents of the property and proof of notification of intent to apply for a STR permit. - 3.
-A copy of the current vesting deed showing how title to the subject property is then held. - 4.
-Written permission for a property inspection by the CEO. - 5.
-A statement of compliance with the STR standards as defined in this Section, including a commitment to continue to comply. - 6.
-The maximum desired occupancy by the operator. - 7.
-Written designation of and contact information for the designated contact person or agent in accordance with Subsection 23.17 (F). - 8.
-A rental contract in accordance with Subsection 23.17 (N). - Proof of registration as business with Schuyler County, including the issued Certificate of Authority to Collect Occupancy Tax. - 10.
+This shall include signatures of all persons and entities with ownership interest in the property. - 3.
+A list of all full-time residents of the property and proof of notification of intent to apply for a STR permit. - 4.
+A copy of the current vesting deed showing how title to the subject property is then held. - 5.
+Written permission for a property inspection by the CEO. - 6.
+A statement of compliance with the STR standards as defined in this Section, including a commitment to continue to comply. - 7.
+The maximum desired occupancy by the operator. - 8.
+Written designation of and contact information for the designated contact person or agent in accordance with Subsection 23.17 (E) 1. - 9.
+A rental contract in accordance with Subsection 23.17(L). - 10.
+Proof of registration as business with Schuyler County, including the issued Certificate of Authority to Collect Occupancy Tax. - 11.
 A site plan of the property measuring at least 8 1⁄2" X 11", drawn to scale and certified by the applicant.
-The site plan must include the following:
+The site plan must include the following: - a) The location of buildings and required parking. - b) The location and arrangement of all utilities, rooms including bedrooms, windows, entrances, and exits on each floor of the property including the basement and attic.

-- a) The location of buildings and required parking. - b) The location and arrangement of all utilities, rooms including bedrooms, windows, entrances, and exits on each floor of the property including the basement and attic. - N. Rental Contract.
+- M. Rental Contract.
 All applicants and permit holders must have a rental contract which includes the following policies/statements: - 1.
 Maximum property occupancy - 2.
 Maximum on-site parking provided - 3.
-Good Neighbor Statement, to be provided to all renters, that acknowledges: - a) The STR is in a residential area in the Village and renters should be conscious of the residents in neighboring homes; - b) Renters must comply with the Noise Ordinance of the Village of Watkins Glen of as set forth in Local Law #1 of 2014; - c) Renters will be subject to New York Penal Law or any successor statute; - d) Littering is illegal; and - e) Indoor and/or outdoor fires must be attended at all times.
+Good Neighbor Statement, to be provided to all renters, that acknowledges: - a) The STR is in a residential area in the Village and renters should be conscious of the residents in neighboring homes; - b) Renters must comply with the Noise Ordinance of the Village of Watkins Glen of as set forth in Local Law #1 of 2014; - c) Renters will be subject to New York Penal Law §240.20 or any successor statute; - d) Littering is illegal; and - e) Indoor and/or outdoor fires must be attended at all times.

-O. Requirements upon Approval of Permit.
+N. Requirements upon Approval of Permit.

-- The permit holder shall provide a copy of the permit to the owners of all properties adjacent to the STR property.
-A statement of compliance with this provision, identifying the owners served, their addresses, and the method of service (e.g., mail, personal delivery), shall be provided to the Village Clerk. - A sign must be displayed on the front exterior of the building to indicate its use as a STR.
-The current permit and certificate of occupancy shall also be prominently displayed inside and near the front entrance of the STR. - 3.
+- 1. The permit holder shall provide a copy of the permit to the owners of all properties adjacent to the STR property.
+A statement of compliance with this provision, identifying the owners served, their addresses, and the method of service (e.g., mail, personal delivery), shall be provided to the Village Clerk. - 2.
+The current permit and certificate of occupancy shall be prominently displayed inside and near the front entrance of the STR. - 3.
 The permit holder must conspicuously display the permit number in all advertisements for the applicable STR.

-P. Compliance and Penalties.
+O. Compliance and Penalties.